Abstract

 | All Optimisations Combined | 38.77 | 90.6% | 98.5 | 87.4% |

-Conclusion: While individual tweaks deliver moderate gains (6–27%), the architectural shift to batch processing yields a massive 85+% speed-up.
-Combining all strategies results in 90.6% time savings and an 87.4% reduction in memory.
+Conclusion: while individual tweaks deliver moderate gains (6–27%), the architectural shift to batch processing yields a massive 85+% speed-up.
+Combining every strategy gives 90.6% time savings and an 87.4% reduction in memory.

-Throughput increases from 24 rec/s to 257 rec/s – a game changer for enterprise migrations.
+Throughput climbs from 24 rec/s to 257 rec/s, a game changer for enterprise migrations.

 Visualisation: Execution Time Progression

-The step-by-step optimisation shows: Individual tweaks yield moderate improvements (6–27%), but batch processing is the absolute game changer with an 85% reduction.
+The step-by-step view makes it clear: individual tweaks yield moderate improvements (6–27%), but batch processing is the outright game changer, cutting runtime by 85%.

 Visualisation: Memory Consumption Progression

-Memory consumption only drops significantly through batch processing – from 784 MB down to under 100 MB.
+Memory consumption only drops significantly with batch processing, falling from 784 MB to under 100 MB.

 Re-Architecting: Blueprint for a Future DataHandler